 Getting Started

-To fully utilize the power of Taplytics.js, get started by initializing Taplytics using one of either the Synchronous or Asynchronous initialization methods.
+To fully utilize the power of Taplytics.js, start by initializing Taplytics using one of the methods below.

 <script type="text/javascript">